The key to eating well is to enjoy a variety of nutritious foods from each of the Five Food Groups, which include:

 Heart-Wise DiningExplore 10 food swaps for heart-wise dining.
 Learn what food to buy and how to cook in order to make a big difference for your heart health.

-Healthy Food on the RunLosing weight is tough on the road.
-Fast food can't compare to the health of a well-planned, balanced diet.
-But if you must eat fast food, there are ways to improve the quality of your diet.
+Healthy Fast Food Options: 10 Tips for a Weight Loss DietWhat healthy fast food options are around you?
+Most fast food can't compare to the health of a well-planned, balanced diet.
+But if you must eat fast food, there are ways to improve the quality of your meals.
+Eat better fast-food with these diet and weight losing tips.